Browsed by

 Archaeological Evidence for the Bible

 The traditions of ancient peoples throughout the world share in common the inclusion of flood stories.
 The Mesopotamian accounts have garnered the most discussion since they are culturally closer to the Biblical material than any of the other non-Scriptural narratives.
-The most famous Mesopotamian flood account is the Babylonian version, found in the library of the Assyrian king Ashurbanipal (seventh century B.C.) as part of the larger Epic of Gilgamesh.
+The most famous of the many ancient flood stories is the Mesopotamian flood account, the Babylonian version, found in the library of the Assyrian king Ashurbanipal (seventh century BCE) as part of the larger Epic of Gilgamesh.

 In this epic, Gilgamesh searches for a man named Utnapishtum (the equivalent of the Biblical Noah), whose story is then recounted.
 When one of the highest gods, Enlil, becomes annoyed by the cacophony of noise coming from human beings, he decides to inundate and destroy them all in a catastrophic deluge.
 Enki, the god of waters, reveals Enlil’s intent to the mortal Utnapishtum, directing him to construct an enormous boat and load it with pairs of animals.
 Instructed not to reveal the reason for this mystifying building project, Utnapishtum is further commanded at a critical point to take his wife on board with him.
 For seven harried days and nights Utnapishtum and his wife are tossed about in this vessel as floodwaters engulf the earth.
 When the waters finally subside, the boat lodges atop a tall mountain.
 Utnapishtum sends out a dove, a swallow and a raven, the last of which fails to return, apparently having located nourishment. read more